 In the next 2-3 years, we want to:

-- Travel to Italy, Iceland, and Jamaica
+- Travel to Jamaica, Italy, and Iceland (as long as the pandemic allows)

 What things are we already doing/planning to accomplish these things?